MASK CARE + INFO

 -What are they made of?
 What comes with buying a finished mask?

-These masks are cast in urethane!
+These masks are cast in urethane which is basically a type of plastic!
 It is just slightly flexible, just enough not to snap when a little pressure is applied.

 Finished masks will have elastic straps attached and soft foam glued to the inside.
 Buyers may need to add or subtract this foam to get a better fit.
 A perfect fit is not guaranteed!
 Masks with "black out" eyes can be seen through but WILL have darkened vision.
 Please wear in well lit environments to prevent you from falling on your face/ass.
 More detailed information is posted in the mask listing themselves.

-If your finished mask smells a little funky it is because i use industrial strength NON- TOXIC hot glue to attach straps and foam.
+If your finished mask smells a little funky it is because i use industrial strength NON-TOXIC hot glue to attach straps and foam.
+This will go away.
 Put a few dryer sheets in the mask to get it smelling just the way you like!

 BLANK DIY ( Do It Yourself) MASKS:

 BLANK masks are introduced first as a small pre-order to fund the cost and labor of creating molds.
 People pre-pay for a mask and once the molds are built, i pour the pre-order masks and mail them out.
 This whole process usually takes a few weeks.
-After the pre-order is fulfilled, batches of ready to ship BLANK masks are offered for purchase as they are made.
+After the pre-order is fulfilled, batches of ready to ship BLANK masks are offered for purchase as they are made or I may just open for another pre-order.
 I usually offer them every week or every other week.
-These will have a limited number produced.
+These will have a limited number produced overall.

 -There are no refunds on pre-orders.
 Please do not buy a mask if this is an issue or if you are not comfortable with waiting.

--You may want to brush some rubbing alcohol on the DIY mask before painting.
-This will get rid of any lingering mold release that can make painting difficult.
+-You may want to wipe the blank mask with rubbing alcohol and then wash it using a bristle brush with dish soap before applying any paint or primer.
+This will get rid of any lingering mold release or surface contaminants.
 Applying a spray primer before painting will also help paint stick to the surface better.

-I cannot provide build help beyond the info provided here and in listings!
+I cannot provide build help beyond the info and tutorials provided on this page!

 -How do i paint blank masks?